 Failure to submit copyright infringement notification as described above will result in no legal notice or action on behalf of Ozzu.

 How to Make a Counter Notification

-If you are an Ozzu client, i.e., subscriber, and you feel that material you have placed online that has been removed following an infringement complaint is in fact not an infringement, you may file a counter notification.
+If you are an Ozzu subscriber (i.e., client, user, member, author, affiliate, customer), and you feel that material you have placed online that has been removed following an infringement complaint is in fact not an infringement, you may file a counter notification.
 17 U.S.C.
 Section 512 (g)(3) requires that to be valid, the counter notification must be written and addressed to our agent (listed above) and must provide the following information (the list below comes straight from the statute; if you do not understand the language please seek independent advice):

 - A physical or electronic signature of the subscriber.

 - Identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or access to it was disabled.

 - A statement under penalty of perjury that the subscriber has a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled.